blindner6/MST_sourceapp/README.md

 ## Description:

 This pipeline is desgined to apportion fecal signal among multiple sources based on competitive read mapping of shotgun metagenomic data.
-The pipeline, scripts and databases are all stored on the Kostas' Lab shared-p directory.
+The pipeline, scripts, and databases are all stored on the Kostas' Lab shared-p directory.

 ## Overview: